 Ears: Ears held upright and forward usually indicate that a cat is interested in something, while ears held back or flattened against the head can be a sign of fear or aggression.

 Tail: A tail held high is a sign of confidence, while a tail tucked between the legs indicates insecurity or fear.
 A twitching tail can be a sign of excitement or agitation.

-Body position: A cat who is standing tall with his head held high is feeling confident, while a cat who is crouching low to the ground is feeling scared or submissive.
+Body position: A cat who is standing tall with his head held high feels confident, while a cat who is crouching low to the ground feels scared or submissive.

 Eye contact: Direct eye contact from a cat can be interpreted as either an aggressive challenge or a friendly greeting, depending on the context and the body language cues that accompany it.

 Cats purr for a variety of reasons, but the most common reason is to communicate contentment.
 When your cat purrs, it’s likely they’re happy and feel safe.
 Purring can also be a way for cats to self-soothe when they’re feeling anxious or stressed.

 There are several reasons why cats meow, and each cat is different in how and why they vocalize.
 In general, however, cats will meow when they want something like food, water, or attention.
 Some cats also meow as a form of greeting or when they’re feeling playful.

 Cats typically don’t meow at other cats but will instead use body language and scent to communicate.
 So if your cat is meowing a lot, it’s probably trying to tell you something!

 One of the most common ways that cats communicate is through body language.
 While some of their behaviors, like meowing, are easy to interpret, others, like clawing furniture, can be more confusing.
 So, what is the purpose of clawing furniture?